Cleopatra: ritratto di un'assassina | Alessandro Barbero

 author image

-@stefanogrizi5530 Said: 118 Days 9 Hours 34 Minutes ago
+@stefanogrizi5530 Said: 11 Months 29 Days 15 Hours 8 Minutes ago

 La stirpe di Cleopatra era di origine Macedone.
 Che poi vivendo per generazioni in Egitto fossero particolarmente abbronzati è molto facile.
 Il viso ricostruito è mediterraneo.
 Nel nostro sud ci sono tante donne con un viso compatibile.
 Mi meraviglio che Barbero abbia tenuto a battesimo un filmato che gronda un improbabile revisionismo storico da ogni parte.